Background pattern

 Consult your doctor or pharmacist before starting to take SPECTRACEF

-• If you have any liver and/or kidney disease
+• if you have liver and/or kidney disease

-• If you are receiving treatment with nephrotoxic active principles such as aminoglycoside antibiotics or potent diuretics (such as furosemide), as these combinations may have undesirable effects on renal function and have been associated with ototoxicity
+• if you are receiving treatment with nephrotoxic agents such as aminoglycoside antibiotics or potent diuretics (such as furosemide), as these combinations may have undesirable effects on renal function and have been associated with ototoxicity.

 Consult your doctor if you experience any of the following effects during treatment:

-• If during treatment you experience any allergic reaction characterized by symptoms such as itching, redness, skin rash, swelling, or difficulty breathing
+• If during treatment you present any allergic reaction characterized by symptoms such as itching, redness, skin rash, swelling, or difficulty breathing.

-• If you experience diarrhea while taking this medication or after treatment has been completed
+• If you experience diarrhea while taking this medicine or after completing treatment.

-Like other antibiotics, prolonged treatment with SPECTRACEF may lead to overgrowth of non-susceptible microorganisms, requiring interruption of treatment and initiation of appropriate therapy
+As with other antibiotics, prolonged treatment with SPECTRACEF may lead to an overgrowth of non-susceptible microorganisms, which requires discontinuation of treatment and the establishment of suitable therapy.

-Treatment with SPECTRACEF may interfere with the results of some analytical tests, potentially leading to false positives in:
+Treatment with SPECTRACEF may interfere with the results of some analytical tests, which may lead to false positives in:

 And false negatives in:

-The concomitant administration of SPECTRACEF with intravenous famotidine is not recommended, as it may make it difficult to achieve the necessary amount in the blood
+The concomitant administration of SPECTRACEF with intravenous famotidine is not recommended, as it may hinder the achievement of the necessary amount in the blood.

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
-SPECTRACEF is not recommended during pregnancy or breastfeeding
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.
+The administration of SPECTRACEF is not recommended during pregnancy or breastfeeding.

-SPECTRACEF may cause dizziness and somnolence, which may interfere with your ability to drive or operate any tool or machine
+SPECTRACEF may cause dizziness and drowsiness, which may interfere with your ability to drive or operate any tool or machine.

 SPECTRACEF 200 mg film-coated tablets contain sodium